historic-trails/website/sites/fort-marcy.md

 {% include figure.html class="img-right" width="40%" caption="An illustration of Fort Marcy and the Loretto Chapel in Santa Fe from 1846. [source](https://econtent.unm.edu/cdm/singleitem/collection/chavezgraph/id/72/rec/40)" image-url="marcyxchurch.jpg" %}

-Fort Marcy was built at the start of the [Mexican American War](https://en.wikipedia.org/wiki/Mexican%E2%80%93American_War) (1846) and served to solidify American rule over present-day New Mexico.
-It offered protection and shelter to the people of Santa Fe, to the troops that were stationed there, and to the travelers on the Santa Fe Trail.
-Fort Marcy has played a role in many important aspects of American history, including the Mexican American War, the American Civil War, and westward migration.
+Fort Marcy was built at the start of the [Mexican American War](https://en.wikipedia.org/wiki/Mexican%E2%80%93American_War) in 1846 and served to solidify American rule over present-day New Mexico.
+It offered protection and shelter to the people of Santa Fe, to the troops that were stationed there, and to the travelers on the [Santa Fe Trail](https://www.nps.gov/safe/index.htm).
+Fort Marcy has played a role in many important aspects of American history, including the Mexican American War, the [American Civil War](https://en.wikipedia.org/wiki/American_Civil_War), and [westward migration](https://www.nps.gov/articles/the-war-and-westward-expansion.htm).

 ## Construction of Fort Marcy